top of page

 Korea

 Multi-casting is a defining feature of Korean musicals.
-Protagonists are often played by several actors, each offering a distinct interpretation.
-This lets audiences choose performances based on preferred cast combinations, creating a personalized experience.
-It also allows producers to feature idols, established stars, and crossover actors, broadening fan bases and boosting ticket sales.
+Leading roles are often shared by two to six actors, each bringing a distinct interpretation.
+This allows audiences to choose performances based on preferred cast combinations, creating a personalized viewing experience.
+It also enables producers to combine idols, established stars, and crossover performers within a single production, broadening audience reach and sustaining ticket sales in a domestic, repeat-viewer market.

-The system, however, has drawbacks.
-Popular leads may appear in only two or three shows a week while juggling multiple productions.
-Illness or scheduling conflicts can ripple across several shows, and audiences sometimes feel fatigue when familiar acting styles repeat from role to role.
+The system, however, comes with trade-offs.
+Popular leads may appear in only two or three performances a week while simultaneously committing to multiple productions.
+Illness or scheduling conflicts can ripple across several shows, and audiences may experience fatigue when familiar acting styles recur across different roles.
+While multi-casting increases flexibility on paper, it does not always guarantee availability in practice.

 Disclaimer: These casting images are cropped from NOL/Interpark ticketing pages and are provided here for archival and informational purposes only.
 They are not official promotional posters.
 All rights remain with the original producers and ticketing providers.